Workflow-Manager-admin/notemaster-101860-e03dacab/notes_backend/assets/supabase.md

 | created_at | timestamptz   | Auto     | Auto-generated on insert      |
 | updated_at | timestamptz   | Auto     | Auto-generated on update      |

-You can create this using the Supabase dashboard or SQL:
+You can create this using the Supabase dashboard or SQL CLI:
 ```sql
 create table notes (
     id bigint generated always as identity primary key,